japser36/GroupAwesome-AwesomeProject1/README.md

 Execution function:
 Simplifying the code by allowing calls to execution function to display current pid before program execution.
 And exit if the program has failed to run.

-// Discard
+Discard
-Given main() parsing method as the parent process.
+~~Given main() parsing method as the parent process.
 All repeat of copies process will be child to the main.
 While the count specified (int 1 to 9) is not yet satisfied.
 The while loop runs till count is 0, and the wait status maintains child running before turning to parent.
-//

 Sample output for sequential output: closh> hostname